dvanderweele/ART/README.md

 Really, since there is a parallel between the implementation of Node256 and 256-capacity key byte array of the Node48 (where actually *at most* and *often fewer* slots will be occupied), it means there are more spots during growth and shrinkage from Node48 where this linear searching will happen.

 It was hereabouts I started to feel vaguely dim-witted, which is a negative sign in the world of developer experience.
+Then again, in a language like JavaScript, the pursuit of avoiding array iterations can be a "micro-optimization" that misses the forest of lower level engine optimizations for a few trees of cleverness.
+Nonetheless, I wanted to take time to consider potential performance improvements.

 I spent time reasoning through the workflows involving these nodes and it came to me that it is not only these so-called "amortized operations" of growth and shrinkage which are beset with this performance concern.
 Also, evidently insertions can be impacted.
 And, perhaps most importantly, this kind of arrangement can seriously hamper the kind of bounded range queries which are supposed to be *a chief use-case* for this kind of data structure.